khimo/khimo.github.io/bli-guides/bli-whats-new.md

 ## Bang & Olufsen products groups

 _BeoLiving Intelligence_ and _BeoLiving App_ introduce a new feature called _Products' groups_.
-This feature allows to statically link _Bang & Olufsen NetworkLink_'s products so them always behave as one. _E.g._: In big rooms with multiple products its wanted that all products reproduce the same song or playlist at the same time.
+This feature allows to statically link _Bang & Olufsen NetworkLink_'s and ControlLink's products so them always behave as one. _E.g._: In big rooms with multiple products its wanted that all products reproduce the same song or playlist at the same time.
 In a products' group, exist a master product that will be the source and volume reference of the group and the rest of the grouped products will follow any source/volume change of master automatically and the _BeoLiving App_ will only show the master.